 - Office: Feller Center - Advising & Career Planning, 2nd Floor Tydings Hall, Preinkert Drive, College Park, Maryland 20742

-- (Currently primarily working remotely and not receiving mail due to COVID-19; available by phone and email)
+- (Currently working both in person and remotely; available by appointment, phone and email)

 - How to Find an Internship

 - Internship Programs Under The Fair Labor Standards Act

 - Factors to consider when evaluating an internship offer

 - Faculty Manual: Academic Standards and Best Practices for Internships

 Consider these courses if you already have an internship arranged for the next semester and want to earn elective credit for the experience.

 Should a student participate in-person at an internship site, then adherence to current state and local COVID-19 directives, and CDC guidelines is required.
 Also, should such a student elect to continue in-person at the internship, it is done at the student's own risk.
 The University has the ability to create remote and/or independent study options for students in lieu of an in-person internship.
 Therefore, given the circumstances surrounding COVID-19, if a student rejects these internship alternatives, the student has assumed full responsibility for his/her well-being.
 Review more information regarding internship guidance during COVID-19.